Michigan court rules to reopen part of Enbridge's Line 5 pipeline

 Michigan Attorney General Dana Nessel has been attempting through the courts to permanently shut down the portion of the pipeline that passes through the Straits of Mackinac, fearing any leak would pollute the Great Lakes.

-The 67-year-old Line 5, a part of the vast North American Mainline network, travels through the Straits of Mackinac, which connects Lake Michigan and Lake Huron.
+The 67-year-old Line 5, a part of the vast North American Mainline network, travels through the Straits, which connects Lake Michigan and Lake Huron.

 Enbridge shut down the pipeline on June 18 following damage to the east leg, but resumed operations at the west leg after two days, until the court ordered its shutdown.